Trajectory.Rmd

 reticulate

 This function automatically detects your operating system and sets up the environment accordingly.
-It is currently supported and tested on Windows, macOS, and Linux (Ubuntu 20.04) systems.
+It is currently supported and tested on Windows, Intel-based macOS (not Apple Silicon/M1/M2), and Linux (Ubuntu 20.04) systems.
+Users with Apple Silicon devices who are interested in contributing to the development of M1/M2 support are welcome to reach out via GitHub Issues.

 In this section, we demonstrate the utility of functions designed to